Today, we will discuss the PERT (Program Evaluation and Review Technique).

 - Critical Chain Method

 - Program Evaluation and Review Technique

-It is a statistical tool and mainly used in research projects where you cannot predict the duration of an activity.
-Therefore, you plan your work based on the milestones.
-It helps you develop the project schedule for large, complex, and one time projects when no records are available.
-Here, time is important.
+It is a statistical tool mainly used in research projects where you cannot predict the activity duration, and you must plan your work based on milestones.

-PERT is a Three-Point Estimation technique.
-This technique uses three different estimates to arrive at a final estimate.
-It is a weighted average technique that reduces bias and uncertainty from the estimation and improves accuracy.
+This uses three different estimates to arrive at a final estimate.
+It is a weighted average that reduces bias and uncertainty from the estimation and improves accuracy.

 - Most Likely Estimate

 - Optimistic Estimate

 - Pessimistic Estimate